akb89/pyfn/experiments/README.md

 # Recap on experiments

+Below is a detailed recap table on experiments reported in Kabbach et al. (2018).
+Check out each experiment directory for detailed instructions on how to replicate experiments.

 | XP | Details | P | R | F1 |
 | --- | --- | --- | --- | --- |
 | 042 | semafor on FN 1.5 FT with MXPOST + MST | 59.1 | 54.3 | 56.6 |